-NEFT: The acronym NEFT stands for National Electronic Funds Transfer.
+NEFT: NEFT: The acronym NEFT stands for National Electronic Funds Transfer.
 Funds are transferred to the credit account with the other participating Bank using RBI's NEFT service.
 RBI acts as the service provider and transfers the credit to the other bank's account.
 This system of fund transfer operates on a Deferred Net Settlement basis.
-Fund transfer transactions are settled in batches as opposed to the continuous, individual settlement in RTGS.
-Presently, , NEFT operates in hourly batches from 8 am to 7 pm on week days and 8 am to 1 pm on Saturdays.
+Presently, NEFT operates half hourly batches from 8 am to 7 pm on all days except 2nd & 4th Saturday and Sunday & holidays.

 RTGS: The acronym RTGS stands for Real Time Gross Settlement.
 This is a system where the processing of funds transfer instructions takes place at the time they are received (real time).
 Also the settlement of funds transfer instructions occurs individually on an instruction by instruction basis (gross settlement).
 The RTGS system is the fastest possible interbank money transfer facility available through secure banking channels in India.

 2. What is the minimum/maximum amount for RTGS/NEFT transactions?